verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] My last summer before camp spits me out into the world of summer jobs.
 - [ ] use “special occasion” perfume for normal occasions
 - [ ] That is not the flex you think it is.
+- [ ] Dust drummed up by thousands of racing feet.